 Once we receive your subscription, we will send you a subscription confirmation email.
 We need you to reply to this email to confirm that you are indeed the person who wants to subscribe to our PR distribution list (double opt-in procedure).
-Only after this confirmation will we include you in our mailing list.

 Upon receiving your unsubscribe notification, we will immediately delete your email address from our subscriber list.

-e) The Use of Contact Forms
+e) Use of Contact Forms

 First and last name

-We process the requested data in response to your enquiry.
-Our purpose is to answer your query in pursuit of our legitimate interests pursuant to Article 6 para.
-1, page 1 lit. f GDPR.
+We process the data in response to your enquiry.
+Our purpose is to answer your inquiry for the purposes of our legitimate interests pursuant to the first sentence of Article 6(1), point (f) GDPR.

-f) The Use of the Commentary Capability
+f) Use of the Commentary Functionality

 Instead of your name, you may also use a pseudonym/alias.
 The process requires your email address to send your comment.
 However, we do not publish your email address together with your comment.
 We use your email address only to inform you of a reaction to your comment.

-The website visitors use of the commenting plug-in triggers the data processing.
-Therefore, the data processing in the course of publishing online comments and user reactions is justified because it is within the website owner’s legitimate interests to partake in an opinion and information exchange according to Article 6 para.
-1, page 1 lit. f GDPR.
+The processing of data in the course of publishing online comments and user reactions is justified because it is in our legitimate interest to partake in an opinion and information exchange pursuant to the first sentence of Article 6(1), point (f) GDPR.

-You consented explicitly to the data transfer to a third party according to Article 6 para.
-1, page 1 lit. a GDPR
+You consented explicitly to the data transfer to a third party pursuant to the first sentence of Article 6(1), point (a) GDPR

-The data transfer is required for the contractual performance of the contract with you according to Article 6 para.
-1 page 1, lit. b GDPR
+The data transfer is necessary for the performance of the contract with you pursuant to the first sentence of Article 6(1), point (b) GDPR

-We are legally obligated to surrender the data to financial or judicial authorities according to Article 6 para.
-1, page 1 lit. c GDPR
+We are legally obligated to surrender the data to financial or judicial authorities pursuant to the first sentence of Article 6(1), point (c) GDPR

-Giving your data to third parties is required to exercise, enforce or defend legal claims, and there is no reason to assume that you as affected person could have an overriding interest worth protecting in the non-transfer of your personal data according to Article 6 para.
-1 S. 1 lit. f GDPR.
+Transferring your data to third parties is required to establish, exercise or defend legal claims, and there is no reason to assume that you as data subject could have an overriding interest worth protecting in the non-transfer of your personal data pursuant to Article 6(1) S. 1, point (f) GDPR.
 Such a data transfer to government and/or law enforcement authorities may occur in cases of attacks on our IT systems.

 Third parties may use the transferred data only for the above-mentioned purposes.